vavanv/graphql.webapi/README.md

 ### **Using Banana Cake Pop**

 1. Navigate to `https://localhost:5001/graphql/`
-2. Use the interactive interface to test queries
+2. Use the interactive interface to test queries and mutations
 3. Explore the schema documentation

 ### **Using MVC Web Application**